Brad Herzog

 Brad Herzog (born 1968) is an American author and freelance writer.
-His work includes children's books, a trilogy of American travel memoirs and other works of fiction and nonfiction, and many articles in magazines.
-Herzog's awards include three CASE Circle of Excellence Awards for educational feature writing from the Council for Advancement and Support of Education, a 2011 Annual Teacher's Choice Award, and an IPPY award as one of the year 2000's "10 Outstanding Books of the Year" for his travel memoir States of Mind.
+His work includes children's books, American travel memoirs, other works of fiction and nonfiction, and magazine articles for publications including Sports Illustrated, Writer's Digest, and the Cornell Alumni Magazine.

-Life
+Personal life

 Born and raised in Deerfield, Illinois, Herzog obtained a degree in psychology from Cornell University in 1990.
 After 18 months as a sports reporter for The Ithaca Journal in Ithaca, New York, he returned to Chicago and worked as a freelance writer.
-He purchased a recreational vehicle and traveled through 48 states in 10 months, which he chronicled and published as States of Mind.
-In 1997 Herzog moved to the Monterey Peninsula, where as of 2011 he lives with his family.
+In 1995, he purchased a recreational vehicle and traveled through 48 states in 10 months, a journey which he chronicled in his first travel book, States of Mind.

-Freelance career
+Writing career

-Herzog's topics range from civil rights to sports car racing and from Pez to Zen, contributing to magazines such as Sports Illustrated, Writer's Digest, Via Magazine, and Carmel Magazine.
+Herzog has written freelance articles on a range of topics from civil rights and sports car racing to Pez and Zen, contributing to magazines such as Sports Illustrated, Writer's Digest, Via Magazine, and Carmel Magazine.
 He has been a contributing editor for Cornell Alumni Magazine since 1991.

 Children's books

-In 2003, Herzog wrote the first of a series of picture books for Sleeping Bear Press.
-Herzog has written alphabet books about baseball, football, soccer, golf, stock car racing, extreme sports, the Olympic Games and amazing moments in sports.
+Since 2003, Herzog has written 18 children's books for Sleeping Bear Press, including a series of alphabet books about baseball, football, soccer, golf, stock car racing, extreme sports, the Olympic Games, American diversity and the environment.

+Other notable children's books written by Herzog include Murphy’s Ticket: The Goofy Start and Glorious End of the Chicago Cubs Billy Goat Curse'; Francis and Eddie, about the famous 1913 U.S. Open golf championship in which a then-unknown local named Francis Ouimet (and his 10-year-old caddie) triumphed over the world’s best golfers; the Count on Me Sports series recounting true sports stories that reflect positive attributes like courage, perseverance, and, sportsmanship; and One Hurdle at a Time, which he co-authored with 1952 U.S. Olympic gold medalist Charles Moore.